Pecorino: Italy’s Most Protected Cheese

 Unlike the latter, Grana Padano originates exclusively from the Po River Valley in northern Italy.
 And the name “Grana Padano” is protected by the European Union’s Protected Designation of Origin (DOP) status.

 Grana Padano is aged for at least 9 months, and it can be aged for up to 2 years.
-The longer the aging process, the more intense the flavour and the harder the texture.
+The longer the ageing process, the more intense the flavour and the harder the texture.
 The cheese has a sweet, nutty flavour and a granular texture.

 Because of this, Grana Padano is a great alternative to Pecorino for grating on top of pasta, pizza or risotto.
 And just like Pecorino Fresco, you can also serve it as a table cheese.